Raymond Hendler: Biography

-He located in New York City in the early 1950's where he was a member of the New York Artists' Club.
-In the late 1960's Hendler moved to Minneapolis where he taught at the Minneapolis School of Art.
+He located in New York City in the early 1950s where he was a member of the New York Artists' Club.
+In the late 1960s Hendler moved to Minneapolis where he taught at the Minneapolis School of Art.
 For a time he served as head of the painting department.
 He retired in 1984.
 In 1963, Hendler received the Longview Foundation Purchase Award, juried by Willem de Kooning, Thomas B. Hess, Philip Guston, Harold Rosenberg, and David Smith.

 Hendler died in 1998 in East Hampton, New York.

 His work is in the collection of the Walker Art Center, and the Minneapolis Institute of Art.